Cray-HPE/docs-csm/glossary.md

 ## System Management Services (SMS) nodes

 System Management Services (SMS) nodes provide access to the entire management cluster and Kubernetes container orchestration.

+## System Monitoring Application (SMA)

+The System Monitoring Application (SMA) is one of the services that collects CSM system data for administrators.

+## System Monitoring Framework (SMF)

+Another name for the [System Monitoring Application (SMA)](#system-monitoring-application-sma) Framework.

 <a name="top-of-rack-switch-controller"></a>